 Each institution has a designated IPEDS keyholder.
 This person coordinates IPEDS report submissions and is the primary point of contact with IPEDS.
 This is similar to an accreditation liaison position.
 Typically, IPEDS keyholders are in institutional research, institutional effectiveness, or registrar offices.
 However, anyone that the President/CEO designates can be the IPEDS keyholder.

 While the majority of the IPEDS survey items are consistent across years, there are occasionally changes, which can vary from minor to significant.
-The great news – IPEDS provides a listing of all changes each year and offers and “estimated burden” for each (no change, minimal, moderate, or significant).
+The great news – IPEDS provides a listing of all changes each year.
 Leaders and keyholders can quickly identify the significance of each change.

 Some changes only impact select institution types, (e.g., two-year institutions, graduate institutions, clock-hour institutions).

-As a senior administrator, you likely oversee your institution’s IPEDS 2021-22 submission in some way, shape, or form.
+As a senior administrator, you likely oversee your institution’s IPEDS 2022-23 submission in some way, shape, or form.
 Perhaps the IPEDS keyholder reports to you.
 Or maybe someone asked questions about the public IPEDS data, prompting you to dig in more.
-What the ever the reason may be, senior level involvement in the IPEDS submissions process helps to ensure accurate and timely data.
+Whatever the reason may be, senior level involvement in the IPEDS submissions process helps to ensure accurate and timely data.

 Even IPEDS views senior leaders having a role in the data submission by:

 - Giving the responsibility for selecting an IPEDS keyholder to the President/CEO

 - at the beginning of the IPEDS season as a reminder the cycle is beginning soon.